 According to Investopedia.com, a performance appraisal (or review) is a “regular review of an employee’s job performance and overall contribution to a company.”

-Thus, based on this definition, it is essential to accept that the employee performance review is a non-negotiable requirement of proper human resource management.
-Therefore, now that the importance of conducting regular employee performance reviews has been established, the original question note above must change to: “How often should the performance review be conducted?”
+Based on this definition, it is essential to accept that the employee performance review is a non-negotiable requirement of proper human resource management.
+The question we are going to try and answer is “How often should the performance review be conducted?”

 The human resource industry standard of conducting an annual performance review is no longer considered the only way, or even the best way to manage employee potential and performance.
 Continuous or project-based performance monitoring methodologies need to be added to the employee performance management model.